 CTA’s board of directors is responsible for overseeing the activities of our entire organization, including all our projects.
 The board meets every month except for July.

-Ken is the executive director of Cornell Cooperative Extension in Tompkins County.
+Dominick is the communications director at Tompkins County.

-To review our audited statements please download the following ZIP file.
+To review our recent audited statements please download the following file.